Fish tanks and aquariums are quite amazing.

 If you do decide to buy one, please note that the living creatures and plants need proper temperature and natural lighting.
 So please follow the instructions so you can keep them alive as long as possible!

 If you’re looking for a stress-reliever in your work environment, keeping a fish tank can definitely help, as science have suggested.
-And if you feel that it’s too much work, you can definitely try out the Ecosphere as mentioned above.
+If you feel that it’s too much work, you can definitely try out the Ecosphere mentioned above.

-If that doesn’t work out, and you feel you need all the help you can get, you can then hire a feng shui consultant to help you.
-The expert that you hire can help you make sense of all the consideration and conflicting information that you saw earlier.
-Perhaps the expert may even suggest an alternative way to enhance your money luck without needing a fish tank!
+Thus, if you truly want results from Feng Shui, you should hire a feng shui consultant to help you or take Feng Shui courses if you have time.
+The expert that you hire can help you make sense of all the consideration and conflicting information that you read about earlier.
+Perhaps the expert may even suggest an alternative and better way to enhance your money luck without needing a fish tank!

 What was your feng shui experience with aquariums and fish tanks?
 I’d love to hear about them in the comment section below!